 The North region consisting of Nunavut, Yukon and Northwest Territories.

-Bylaw 4 General Meetings of the Entire Membership of the Party
+Bylaw 4 General Meetings

-Calling of Biennial General Meeting:
+Calling of General Meetings:

 Calling of Other General Meetings:

-Other General Meeting may be called by:
+Other General Meetings may also be called by:

 A committee mandated by a General Meeting.